 The Jewish Federation of Greater Portland recognizes the power of teen travel to Israel.
 For youth already connected to our local Jewish community and those just beginning a connection and everyone in between, a formal Israel experience creates memories and impressions that last a lifetime.
 In recognition of the importance of our teens having a transformative Israel experience, Jewish Federation is helping to offset the cost of teen Israel travel, making it just a little easier to have this experience.

-Teen Travel—Explore eligible High School programs here under "Israel programs" that are a minimum of 3 weeks in duration.
+Explore eligible High School programs by clicking on Teen Travel above and searching "Israel programs" that are a minimum of 3 weeks in duration.
 Examples of eligible programs include NCSY’s TJJ program, USY Israel Pilgrimage, BBYO Passport, NFTY in Israel, Alexander Muss High School in Israel, etc.

-GAP Year—Gap Year programs in Israel must be taken immediately after high school graduation/prior to stateside college enrollment and can be explored on the MASA Israel website.
+Gap Year programs in Israel must be taken immediately after high school graduation/prior to stateside college enrollment and can be explored on the MASA Israel website (click GAP Year above).
 Example of eligible programs include USY’s Nativ, Young Judaea Year Course, NCSY’s Israel XP, etc.

 Funds will be paid DIRECTLY to the program provider.